Do you have the skills but not the qualification? Recognition of Prior Learning may for you!

 What qualifications are available for RPL?

 Basically all of our Certificate, Diploma, Advanced Diploma, Graduate Certificate and Graduate Diploma qualifications are available through an RPL Pathway.

 There are some qualifications and short courses which are not suitable for RPL due to industry licensing requirements or the level of risk involved.
-Examples include firearms training, security licensing courses, traffic control licensing courses and short courses like the OHS White Card and RSA.
+Examples include firearms training, security licensing courses and short courses like the OHS White Card and RSA.